-Factor 9, Work environment
+Factor 9, Work environment.

 This factor considers the risk and discomfort of the soil conservationist's physical surroundings or the nature of the work assigned and the safety regulations required.
 Although much of the appellant's work is performed in an office environment, the work involves regular and recurrent exposure to operating agricultural equipment, earth moving operations, adverse heat, herbicide and chemical spray operations, and animal and insect hazards.
 The appellant's work environment is comparable to the description at Level 9-2.
-Level 9-2 (20 points) is assigned.